dubcat/PathOfExile/README.md

 ### The Wetlands (15-23)

+- Ding Level 17

 - Kill Oak

 - Get Waypoint
+  - Waypoint to The Western Forest

+### The Western Forest (13-21)

+- Kill Alira

+- Kill Captain Arteri
+  - Loot Thaumetic Emblem

+- Click Thaumetic Seal

+- Exit server

+### The Forest Encampment

+- Talk to Eramir
+  - Get 2 Passive Points
+  - Get The Apex

+- Waypoint to Lioneye's Watch

+### Lioneye's Watch

+- Talk to Bestel
+  - Take Book of Skill

+- Waypoint to The Wetlands

+### The Wetlands (15-23)

 - Click Tree Roots

-- Ding Level 17

   - Go to The Vaal Ruins

 ### The Vaal Ruins (16-24)